Jean-MarcHarvengt/hyperpetpico/README.md

 To ease development, the plugin module can be used as a standalone PET system<br>
 * the CPU, RAM (32K), ROM, PIA, VIA are emulated
-* a OTG USB keyboard can be used to interract
+* a USB keyboard can be used to interract (OTG adapter)
 * all new GFX/sound features can be used for development
 * developed programs can be injected over WiFI for testing (via TFTP server)